 Like us in Canada, the U.S. Financial Accounting Standards Board (FASB) has its pulse on international accounting standard-setting activities.
 The FASB is also an inaugural member of the ASAF and was reappointed for a second term.

-The proximity between Canada and the U.S. and the connection between the two countries’ capital markets leads to collaboration on many levels, including the support of Canadian representatives on the following committees:
+The proximity between Canada and the U.S. and the connection between the two countries’ capital markets leads to collaboration on many levels, including semi-annual meetings between the AcSB and FASB.

 Get more information about the FASB, including its current work plan, which outlines joint FASB/IASB projects.